HYONG NAM AHN

 ARTIST BIO & ARTIST STATEMENT

-Ahn uses a diverse array of materials—cut aluminum forms, stainless steel rods, wood, stone, oil paint—as well as environmental elements like wind, as metaphors alluding to the natural world.
-His sensitivity to balance, light, and movement is heightened by the interplay of these disparate materials in a fluid dialogue.
+Hyong Nam Ahn uses a variety of materials such as cut out aluminum forms, stainless steel rods, wood, stone, and oil paint as well as environmental factors such as wind as metaphors that allude to the natural environment.
+Ahn’s sensitivity to equilibrium, light, and movement is accentuated by his use of these disparate materials in a fluid dialogue with each other.

-Rather than critiquing industrialization or consumerism, Ahn’s use of technology and industrial materials, such as neon lights, alongside natural materials and motifs, references the dichotomy of our environment, which encompasses both the manmade and the natural.
-These seemingly fractured yet balanced elements engage the viewer in a sophisticated dialogue about philosophy, nature, progress, technology, and spirituality.
+In fact, the use of technology and industrial materials such as neon lights in combination with natural materials and motifs are more of a reference to the dichotomy of our environment that encompasses both the manmade and the natural rather than a critique on industrialization or consumerism.
+The various elements seem fractured yet balanced, engaging the viewer into a sophisticated dialogue about philosophy, nature, progress, technology, and spirituality.

 Hyong Nam Ahn was invited to over twenty solo exhibitions, including "Eternal Love" at Love Community Church in NY; "Finding Dignity" at Have Gallery in Ghungdo, Korea; "For the peace and harmony of the world" at Art Mora NY; "Seeing (through) Music" at Korean Cultural Service in NY, among many.
 Ahn's works were highlighted with light and sound incorporations, including "The Place Called One Two Three" at Morning Dance & Performance Theater in Chicago, IL; "Light Installation in Space" at Museum of Contemporary Art in Chicago IL; and "Sound and Light Sculpture Duluth" at Tweed Museum in MN.